ThinkStation: P8 Gen 1

 The Lenovo ThinkStation P8 Gen 1 is a high-performance workstation powered by AMD Ryzen Threadripper PRO 7000 WX-Series processors, offering up to 96 cores and 5.3 GHz for unparalleled computing power, ideal for multi-threaded applications like 3D rendering, simulations, and data analysis.
-Housed in an Aston Martin-inspired 4U chassis with advanced cooling, it supports up to 1TB DDR5 RAM, three double-width or six single-width Nvidia GPUs (PCI Express 5.0-ready), and up to 52TB of storage with NVMe and SATA RAID options.
-ISV-certified for professional software, it features robust connectivity with USB-C 3.2 Gen 2, Wi-Fi 6E, and optional 25-Gigabit Ethernet, making it a versatile choice for professionals in design, engineering, and datacenter environments, with enterprise-grade manageability and security.
+Housed in an Aston Martin-inspired 4U chassis with an advanced cooling system, it supports up to 1TB of DDR5 ECC memory, three double-width or six single-width Nvidia GPUs (PCI Express 5.0-ready), and up to 52TB of storage with NVMe and SATA RAID options.
+It USB-C 3.2 Gen 2, Wi-Fi 6E, and optional 25-Gigabit Ethernet.

 P2 Gen 1

 The ThinkStation P2 is equipped with Intel Core processors, with options up to the Core i9-14900K (Raptor Lake), featuring up to 24 cores for exceptional multitasking and processing power.
 It supports high-performance tasks with ISV (Independent Software Vendor) certifications for applications from vendors like Adobe, Autodesk, and Dassault Systèmes.
 It offers support for Nvidia RTX graphics, with configurations up to the Nvidia RTX A2000 (12GB), enabling smooth rendering for graphic-intensive applications and 3D visualization.
 The system supports up to 128GB of DDR5 RAM, ensuring efficient handling of large datasets and multitasking.
 Storage options include up to 4TB M.2 PCIe Gen 4 NVMe SSDs and 3.5-inch SATA HDDs (up to 4TB), with support for RAID 0/1/5/10.
 The P2 Tower includes flexible storage options, such as a 3.5-inch Flex Bay for additional drives, and expansion slots for USB (e.g., 2-Port USB 3.0 or USB 3.2 Gen2x2 Type-C) and serial port adapters.
 However, its compact design limits the number of PCI cards, M.2 slots, and drive bays compared to larger workstations.